 Top Questions You Should Be Asking When Buying a Diamond

-Diamond buying is an exciting experience in your life, but it can come with challenges.
-Shopping for the perfect diamond for an engagement ring or creating a fine jewelry piece for a special occasion should be approached with care.
 We want to help you make this an unforgettable adventure by providing you with knowledge and arming you with the top questions you should be asking when shopping for your diamond.
 We'll walk you through everything you need to know, from evaluating diamond quality and understanding diamond type to available options for protecting your investment.

-Beginning Your Engagement Ring Search
+Beginning Your Diamond Engagement Ring Search

 Fink's Exclusive .50ct Round Diamond Four Prong Scroll Detail Solitaire Engagement Ring

 Next, jot down all you know about your significant other’s taste in jewelry.
 Do you know the style of engagement ring she is dreaming of?
 Are there preferences she’s shared about metal, setting, shape, or diamond quality?
 Have you had discussions of diamond type or color in the past?
-You may come to find you are heading out with more direction than you first gave yourself credit for!
+You may come to find you are heading out with more direction for buying a diamond than you first gave yourself credit for!

 Diamond type may have several meanings, depending on how technical you’d like to get.
-Ultimately, understanding diamond type will help you select a high-quality stone with the price-point and characteristics you value most.
+Ultimately, understanding diamond type will help you select a high-quality stone with the price point and characteristics you value most.

 The Studio Collection Pear Shape Diamond Double Halo Split Shank Engagement Ring